Ronak and His Wife's Bhutan Trip with Thrillophilia

 Package Booked: Explore Bhutan with FREE Taktsang Monastery Tour

-They agreed, and somewhere in that one small expectation, the entire shape of the trip got decided.
+Somewhere in Ronak's one simple yet clear expectation, the entire shape of the trip got decided.

 It Started With a Border, and Then Everything Eased In

-The evening was at leisure, and they took it.
-A slow walk through the Phuentsholing market, the kind that border towns develop because of the mix of Indian and Bhutanese influences, and an early dinner before the longer drive the next morning.
+The evening was at leisure with a slow walk through the Phuentsholing market, a border town coexisting with both Indian and Bhutanese influences.
+Their first day ended with an early dinner to ward off any travel fatigue for the longer drive the next morning.

 Thimphu Brought Bhutan's Quiet Confidence